 The application window will open February 1, 2021, and students may submit their applications before the March 31 deadline.
 All students must have been in contact with the faculty member with whom they would like to work before submitting their application.
 Students and faculty must agree on the work expectations and outcomes (e.g. blog posts, research paper/poster).
 Students participating in the program must complete a brief reflection paper.
 Students submit their applications to the Summer Research Program Faculty Director, Dr. Stacey Doan, at Stacey.Doan@ClaremontMcKenna.edu by March 31, 2021.
 Applications should have the subject line "SRP 2021", and they should include a resume and a cover letter.
 The cover letter should include responses to the following three questions:

-- Describe the agreement with your faculty advisor regarding amount of work (8 or 10 weeks between May 26 and July 31), work expectations, and expected outcomes (e.g. blog posts, research paper/poster).
+- Describe the agreement with your faculty advisor regarding amount of work, work expectations, and expected outcomes (e.g. blog posts, research paper/poster).

 - Explain the merit of your proposed project and your qualifications for conducting it.
 Include descriptions of relevant coursework and research experience in support of your qualifications.

 - Describe the depth and value of your proposed intellectual experience – what do you expect to learn and why is this learning experience valuable to you?

 Priority will be given to students in the social and mathematical sciences and humanities who do not have access to other sources of institutional funding (e.g., students who are not associated with CMC research institutes or do not have access to departmental funding).
 A faculty committee including the Program Director, Associate Dean of the Faculty for Research, and at least one faculty member from another discipline will review the applications and communicate their decisions by May 1, 2021.